 Frequently Asked Questions.

-We are starting this farm for Max, who has Autism.
-Sadly, the unemployment rate among folks with Autism is around 80%, so we decided to start a family business.
+We started this farm for Max, who has Autism.
+Sadly, the unemployment rate among folks with Autism is around 80%, so we decided to start a family business!
 A flower farm fits with our love of being outdoors, our desire to be part of a community, and tasks that match Max’s strengths.
 Max loves color, has a photographic memory, and has an amazing work ethic.
 Some shy away from farming because of all the hard physical labor, but this “heavy work” is exactly what makes Max happy.
 Finally, early in my career I’d say that if there were no problems in the world I’d love to work with flowers.
 Now I’m old enough to know I can’t solve the problems of the world, but maybe I can make my little corner of it a bit more beautiful.

 Yes!
 You can purchase a “Random Act of Kindness” and we will deliver flowers locally from you — what goes around comes around!
 We will ship t-shirts and other swag on our “Buy Flowers” page.
 And perhaps the most frequently asked question, yes, we are working on little plush otters…stay tuned.